+Surfaces in $B^4$ arising as the result of pushing in a Seifert surface are in particular smooth submanifolds; however, the obstruction for differentiating two neatly embedded surfaces that we describe in what follows, can be formulated in the topological category.
+The later is worthwhile since we hope, in the future, to not only produce obstructions, but potentially use present ideas to provide classification results of pushed in Seifert surfaces up to topological ambient isotopy.
+However, in the topological category at many steps one ought to be careful to check things (e.g.~well-definedness of double branched covers of ambiently isotopic surfaces), potentially invoking modern topological 4-manifold theory as e.g.~outlined in \cite{FriedlNagelOrsonPowell}.
+We avoid considering these topological details, as in this article we only aim to differentiate pushed in Seifert surfaces, and only need the smooth setup.

-Two neatly embedded surfaces $F_1$ and $F_2$ in $\B^4$ are (topologically) \emph{ambiently isotopic} if there exists an orientation preserving homeomorphism $\phi\colon \B^4\to \B^4$ such that $\phi(F_1)=F_2$.
-For a neatly embedded compact surface $F$ in $\B^4$, we denote by $\Sigma(F)$ the oriented $4$-manifold resulting from taking the double branched cover of $\B^4$ with branching set $F$.
-Clearly, if two neatly embedded compact surfaces $F_1$ and $F_2$ in $\B^4$ are ambiently isotopic, then $\Sigma(F_1)$ and $\Sigma(F_2)$ are orientation preservingly homeomorphic.
+For a neatly embedded compact surface $F$ in $\B^4$, we denote by $\Sigma(F)$ the oriented smooth (topological) $4$-manifold resulting from taking the double branched cover of $\B^4$ with branching set $F$.
+If two neatly embedded compact surfaces $F_1$ and $F_2$ in $\B^4$ can be mapped onto each other by an orientation preserving diffeomorphism (homeomorphism) of $\B^4$, then $\Sigma(F_1)$ and $\Sigma(F_2)$ are orientation preservingly diffeomorphic (homeomorphic).
+As, if two neatly embedded surfaces $F_1$ and $F_2$ in $\B^4$ are (topologically) \emph{ambiently isotopic}, then, in particular, there exists an orientation preserving diffeomorphism (homeomorphism) $\phi\colon \B^4\to \B^4$ such that $\phi(F_1)=F_2$, we find that the orientation preserving diffeomorphism (homeomorphism) type of the oriented smooth (topological) 4-manifold $\Sigma(F^{B^4})$ is well-defined.

 For an oriented connected $4$-manifold $M$, we refer to the intersection form $H_2(M;\Z)\times H_2(M;\Z)\to \Z$ on the second integer homology group as \emph{the intersection form of $M$}.
 (For completeness, recall that the intersection form is given by $H_2(M;\Z)\times H_2(M;\Z)\to \Z; (A,B)\mapsto \left(\mathrm{PD}^{-1}(A)\cup \mathrm{PD}^{-1}(B)\right)([M])$, where $[M]\in H_4(M;\Z)$ denotes the fundamental class and $\mathrm{PD}\colon H^2(M;\Z)\to H_2(M;\Z)$ denotes Poincar\'e duality.)
 The intersection form of $\Sigma(F^{\B^4})$ is isomorphic to $Q_F$, meaning there exists an isometry (i.e.~a group homomorphism that preserves the bilinear forms) between $H_2(\Sigma(F^{\B^4});\Z)$ endowed with the intersection form and $H_1(F;\Z)$ endowed with $Q_F$~\cite[Theorem~3]{GordonLitherland_78_OnTheSigOfALink}.